equivant/zendesk-mcp-server/README.md

     A comprehensive Model Context Protocol (MCP) server for interacting with the Zendesk API.
 This server provides tools and resources for managing Zendesk Support, Talk, Chat, and Guide products.

+    **Note:** This is an enhanced version of the original [zendesk-mcp-server](https://github.com/mattcoatsworth/zendesk-mcp-server) with significant improvements including advanced search capabilities, additional tools, and enhanced functionality.

     ## Features

     - Complete coverage of Zendesk API functionality